NHOrus/srwq-compilation/episode-01.md

 "Ah, ye can't blame the lass fer a bit of imagination."
 "No, but I can blame her if Axel fricassees me."

-"Uhh...I can't decide."
+"Uhh...
+I can't decide."

 Irm turns to you as he opens up the cockpit of the Guarlion.
 "What?"

-"I want to take the one with the big knives, but that red Gespy...it's...it's too cute to leave here."
+"I want to take the one with the big knives, but that red Gespy... it's... it's too cute to leave here."

 "Ugh, I'm all for having preferences, but I think we have to make some snap decisi-"